 Award-winning quilter Gina Perkes makes quilting designs come to life with her grid-based designs.
 While the designs look elaborate and intricate, the application of grids makes the quilting simple!
 Learn how to do straight-line quilting, free-motion quilting, and quilting fills—all using grids that make the process so easy.
 Gina shows all of the techniques on a home sewing machine and then on a longarm machine.
 Really, no matter how you quilt or what style of quilting you prefer, this approach to quilting design will open up a world of possibilities for you.
 She even has a special lesson on grid-based designs for sashings and borders and demonstrates how to use a longarm ruler on a home sewing machine.
 Gina encourages you to play, experiment, and have fun and she provides you with practice sheets and a practice quilt pattern to get started.
 Quilt along with Gina and build your grid-based skills with this informative and easy-to-follow class.
+For your convenience, this class can be purchased for online viewing or purchased on DVD.

 Check items to add to cart or select all LIST PDF